PeerRich/markup/README.md

 The spec
 --------

 The source of [the spec] is `spec.txt`.
-This is basically a Markdown file, with code examples written in a shorthand form:
+This is basically a Markup file, with code examples written in a shorthand form:

     ```````````````````````````````` example
-    Markdown source
+    Markup source
     .
     expected HTML output
     ````````````````````````````````